CapTen101/VLC-docs/support/faq/faqmacos.rst

 **I am on Mac OS 9.
 Which version of VLC can I run?**

 From the download page notes: "There is not, and there will never be, a version for Mac OS 9."
-Kindly download vlc for Mac OS X from our `main websit <http://www.videolan.org/vlc/download-macosx.html>`_.
+Kindly download vlc for Mac OS X from our `main website <http://www.videolan.org/vlc/download-macosx.html>`_.

 **How do you tell Apple's DVDPlayer not to start automatically when you insert a DVD?**